 Pedal-Assist systems give you a boost when you pedal, and Throttle controls let you control the assist using a separate switch.
 They have different uses and advantages, and some e-assist systems offer both.
 Pedal-assist, or Pedelec systems, help multiply the effort you put in by pedaling.
 There are often different settings, from low to high assist, which can let you choose how much assist you’d like, and adjust for more help up hills or to get to a higher speed.
 A throttle can be a switch, button, or motorcycle-style twist knob.
 This can be helpful for getting started, or just for having help when you need it.
 Trying out different options will give you a good idea of what options and settings you prefer.

 It really depends.
 Factors include how big your battery is, how much you’re using the assist, how much you’re carrying, and how hilly the route is.
 It’s a good idea to plan, and know-how far you can go with the way you ride.
 A heavy bike with a dead battery… and a kid can be less fun than you want.
 Luckily, modern electric bikes are pretty darn powerful.
 Some bikes will give you a mileage remaining estimate.
 Options include bikes with two batteries, getting a higher capacity battery, or carrying a charger with you.
 You can always turn down the assist and pedal more to get more mileage.
 And if the battery does run out, you will still have a bike!

-But, aside from riding it, how do I get this big bike around?
+Next, aside from riding and locking it up, how do I get this big bike around?